The Second Century of Brigham Young UniversityPresident of The Church of Jesus Christ of Latter-day Saints October 10, 1975 • Devotional

 We know there are those of unrighteous purposes who boast that time is on their side.
 So it may seem to those of very limited vision.
 But of those engaged in the Lord’s work, it can be truly said, “Eternity is on our side!
 Those who fight that bright future fight in vain!”

 To go to BYU is something special.
 There were Brethren who had dreams regarding the growth and maturity of Brigham Young University, even to the construction of a temple on the hill they had long called Temple Hill, yet “dreams and prophetic utterances are not self-executing.
-They are fulfilled usually by righteous and devoted people making the prophecies come true.”
-[Ernest L. Wilkinson, Brigham Young University: The First One Hundred Years]
+They are fulfilled only by righteous and devoted people making the prophecies come true.”36

 I am grateful that the Church can draw upon the expertise that exists here.
 The pockets of competency that are here will be used by the Church increasingly and in various ways.